keithlennox/roku-feed/README.md

 - TS QUESTION: Is AgeRating appropriate for the ratings field?
 - TS QUESTION: Is first air appropriate for releaseDate and dateAdded?
 - TS QUESTION: Are season and ep numbers populated in TS?
+- OPTIONAL FOR POST LAUNCH: more complex error handling such as no duplicate ep numbers allowed
 - OPTIONAL FOR POST LAUNCH: retry s3 write (i think it's built in), do not write feed smaller than 200 vids
 - OPTIONAL FOR POST LAUNCH: Finalize all console.log + console.error messages
 - OPTIONAL FOR POST LAUNCH: Search by state=ACTIVE